Why interference phenomena do not capture the essence of quantum theory: Introduction

 Elitzur and Vaidman have described a dramatic `bomb-tester' thought experiment to argue for the possibility of `interaction-free' measurements and thus for the existence of nonlocal causal influences~\cite{ElitzurVaidman1993}.

 Wheeler proposed what has come to be known as the `delayed-choice experiment' where it seems that one can choose whether a photon behaves like a particle or like a wave based on a decision that is made after the photon is already inside the interferometer~\cite{Wheeler1978}.
-The lesson he took from this was that one must give up on scientific realism, in the sense that the past has no existence until it is recorded in the present.
+The lesson he took from this was that one must give up on a certain type of realism: namely, that the past has no existence until it is recorded in the present.
 Others have interpreted the experiment as evidence for backwards-in-time causation~\cite{Mohroff1996, Mohroff1999}.